misskey-dev/dolphin/README.md

 ## 🍀 Why Dolphin
 Dolphin is a fork of [Misskey](https://github.com/syuilo/misskey) and a sister project of it.
-While inheriting features such as reaction and high performance, it has been optimized for single-user use.
+While inheriting attractive features such as reaction and high performance, it has been optimized for single-user use.
 As a result, it is easier to use and lighter.

 Looking for a lightweight, high-performance ActivityPub server?
 Want to use Misskey, but is it heavy to use alone?
 Try Dolphin.